Striving to be the very best in transit services by safely delivering our customers while engaging our employees and delighting our stakeholders.

 Matt Liveringhouse founds the start-up medical transit service AC Transportation at age 25 with one van and a handful of clients.
-AC Transportation rapidly grew from a two man operation (owner Matt Liveringhouse and Dispatch Manager Jamie Seppanen) into a fleet of ten medical vans.
+AC Transportation rapidly grew from a two man operation into a fleet of ten medical vans.
 This company provided non-emergency medical transportation to people in the entire Twin City metro area (and throughout the state of Minnesota to include Duluth and Rochester) and worked primarily through Medical Assistance and other insurance providers.

 In 1996, AC Transportation was awarded the original Maple Grove Dial-a-Ride, its first Dial-a-Ride service contract.